 Users sometimes become hesitant about which polyurethane to use on hardwood floors, and they do not always find experts to suggest them.
 For durability, professionals have long recommended oil polys for floor finishing, though they contain more VOC’s.
 But they are gradually getting fond of water based polyurethane for more safety and reliable durability.
-Some waterborne options like Bona Traffic HD, Bona Mega, and Rust-Oleum have snatched significant attention from industry experts and users.
+Some waterborne options like Bona Traffic HD, or Bona Mega, and Rust-Oleum have snatched the attention of industry experts and users recently.
 This article will help you understand more about water based polyurethane as floor finish.

 Why Use It – Is Water Based Polyurethane Good for Floors?